 - Fairness.
 Act fairly, give due weight to the interests of all parties and develop a consistent management process.

 Human remains have a unique status in your museum.

-Their value for research and the emotional connection to such collections means that they require the highest standards of collections management.
-Not only that but you should communicate with and involve local communities in your procedures for managing human remains.
+Their importance for research and emotional value means that they require the highest standards of collections management.

 Develop a policy for treating and acquiring human remains and put it online to maintain transparency and openness.
 There should always be a clear explanation of why your museum holds remains.